chauff/cse1500-web-transcripts/_lectures/css.md

 ## Takeaways of the required readings

-Having worked through the required readings, you should be able to style HTML elements with CSS.
+Having worked through the required readings, you should be able to add basic styling to HTML elements.
 You know that style sheets are processed in order: later declarations override earlier ones if they are on the same or a higher specificity level.

 You know that the following code snippet shows a **CSS rule** :point_down::